Vishnu Priya

 Vishnu Priya is a 2025 Indian Kannada-language romantic drama film directed by V. K. Prakash, written by Ravi Srivatsa and produced by K. Manju.
 Set in the 1990s, the film's story is based on a real-life incident written by Sindhushree.
 The film stars Shreyas Manju and Priya Prakash Varrier, in her Kannada debut, in lead roles, along with Suchendra Prasad and Achyuth Kumar in key supporting roles.

 The film's announcement following by the principal photography began in September 2019 in various parts of Karnataka.
 The musical score and soundtrack for the film is composed by Gopi Sundar in his second Kannada film after Vijayanand (2022).
 The cinematography and editing were handled by A. Vinod Bharathi and Suresh Urs respectively.

 Vishnu Priya was released on 21 February 2025 after undergoing significant delays in post-production.

 Plot

-The story revolves around a devoted son, Vishnu, who risks everything to reunite his family, pushing boundaries and confronting challenges with unwavering determination, fueled by an unbreakable bond and boundless love.
+Vishnu, emotionally guarded due to his father’s early death and his mother’s subsequent remarriage, grows up in a small town during the 1990s.
+Best friends since childhood with Balu (Balaji), their bond becomes strained when Balu confides that he loves Priya and asks Vishnu to convey his feelings.
+Instead, when Vishnu approaches Priya, she surprises both by expressing her love for Vishnu himself and not for Balu, leaving Vishnu torn between loyalty to his friend and his own emotions.

+Over time, Vishnu and Priya’s romance blossoms amid the nostalgia of bus rides, handwritten notes, and campus canteens.
+Their relationship, however, is far from smooth: Balu’s quiet heartbreak fosters subtle resentment, Priya’s parents express disapproval, and Vishnu battles his own trust issues shaped by past wounds.
+Priya’s unwavering devotion contrasts with Vishnu’s reluctance, rooted in his belief that love cannot flourish without absolute trust.
+As the duo’s bond deepens, familial expectations and misunderstandings test their bond—leading to emotional confrontations and a temporary parting.
+Balu’s unspoken bitterness occasionally surfaces, threatening the harmony among the trio, but his actions stem more from sadness than malice.
+Vishnu eventually commits to Priya, recognizing that true love demands honesty and courage, while Priya continues to anchor their connection with patience and hope.

+In the finale, Vishnu and Priya choose to stand together, overcoming societal pressures and reconciling with Balu, who accepts their love.
+The story concludes on a bittersweet yet hopeful note, portraying that enduring love, grounded in trust, can transcend misunderstandings, rivalry, and personal fear—reminding audiences of the purity of first love in simpler times.